modo-studio/SugarRecord/README.md

 SugarRecord is a CoreData management library to make it easier work with CoreData.
 Thanks to SugarRecord you'll be able to start the CoreData stack structure just with a line of code and start working with your database models using closures thanks to the fact that SugarRecord is completly written in Swift.

 ### Pending stuff
+- Organize current code status and add comments
 - Fill CocoaDocs documentation using CocoaPods library
-- Generate wiki with some examples.
+- Integrate with iCloud
 - Add tests

 ### Index